Tammy Hurt

 Recording Academy Elected Leaders Unite To Recreate John Prine's "Angel From Montgomery"

-“John Prine was one of the most influential songwriters of his generation and we joined the world in mourning when we learned of his passing,” said Tammy Hurt, Vice-Chair of the Recording Academy.
+“John Prine was one of the most influential songwriters of his generation and we joined the world in mourning when we learned of his passing,” said Tammy Hurt.
 “John was a much-beloved country and folk singer/songwriter, with a very giving spirit.
 This project is a tribute to honor that spirit and, in turn, raise awareness for the work that MusiCares is doing to support music creators around the country affected by the COVID-19 pandemic.
 The need is still so great and these times remain critical for music people."
 Read the article on Grammy.com

 donate to musicares covid-19 relief fund